E-commerce

 The short answer is this: a good Shopify conversion rate is one that takes into account your industry, your average order value, your traffic source, your dominant device, and your history.
 There is no single number that is enough to say whether a store is doing well or poorly.

-That said, you need orders of magnitude.
-Shopify’s guide on e-commerce conversion rate reminds us that gaps between industries are significant and that performance must be read by segment.
-In addition, the benchmark published by Littledata on a large volume of stores provides useful reference points: an average around 1.4%, a top 20% around 3.2%, and a top 10% around 4.7%.
-These figures are interesting, but only as directional benchmarks.
+That said, you need benchmarks.
+The Shopify guide on e-commerce conversion rates notes that differences between sectors are significant and that performance should be read by segment.
+In addition, the reference benchmark published by Littledata on a large volume of stores provides useful points of reference: an average around 1.4 %, a top 20 % around 3.2 % and a top 10 % around 4.7 %.
+These figures are interesting, but only as directional reference points.

-A store with a high average order value, an international audience, and a high-consideration product does not operate the same way as an impulse-buy store with recurring traffic, an active newsletter, and low prices.
-Trying to reach the same number in both cases makes no sense.
+A store with a high average order value, an international audience and a considered product does not have the same mechanics as an impulse-buy store with recurring traffic, an active newsletter and low prices.
+Trying to achieve the same number in both cases makes no sense.

 The real right question

 Instead of asking “is my rate good?”, also ask: is it good for my channel, for my dominant device, for my price level, for my markets, and compared with my history?
-It is only under these conditions that a benchmark becomes useful instead of discouraging or misleading.
+It is under that condition that a benchmark becomes useful rather than discouraging or misleading.

 How does Shopify calculate the conversion rate?

 On Shopify, the online store conversion rate generally corresponds to the share of sessions that turn into an order.
 In other words: orders / sessions × 100.
-It seems simple, but this calculation method requires a few precautions.
+It sounds simple, but this calculation method deserves a few precautions.

 Why the notion of session matters

-The same person can generate multiple sessions before buying.
-If you compare Shopify to another tool that reasons in users, the numbers may differ.
+The same person can generate several sessions before buying.
+If you compare Shopify to another tool that reasons in users, the figures may differ.
 So you should not only look at the rate, but also at the definition of the denominator.

 What Shopify also lets you read

 Beyond the overall rate, Shopify lets you examine the store funnel: sessions, add to cart, checkout, order.
-This is much more useful than a single overall ratio, because it lets you see where the main leak is.
-The Shopify Help Center also mentions benchmark features in reports, which can help put certain performance results into context.
+This is much more useful than a single overall ratio, because it shows where the main leak is.
+Shopify Help Center also mentions benchmarking features in reports, which can help contextualize certain performances.

 What to avoid

 Avoid comparing a Shopify rate with a figure read on a forum without checking the definition used.
-Some talk about overall conversion, others about checkout conversion, and still others about qualified sessions or unique visitors.
-If you mix methods, the benchmark no longer has value.
+Some talk about overall conversion, others about checkout conversion, others about qualified sessions or unique visitors.
+If you mix methods, the benchmark is no longer meaningful.

-To clarify these nuances, our article on e-commerce conversion definitions helps establish a clean foundation before interpreting reports.
+To clarify these nuances, our article on the definitions of e-commerce conversion helps establish a clean foundation before interpreting the reports.

 What makes a Shopify conversion rate vary significantly

-If two Shopify stores have very different rates, it does not automatically mean that one is better managed.
+If two Shopify stores have very different rates, that does not automatically mean that one is better managed.
 Several structural factors can explain the gap.

 1. Product type and price

-A low-priced impulse product often converts faster than a technical, premium, or high-involvement product.
-The more thought a decision requires, the more the overall rate can drop, even if the store is well designed.
+An impulse product at a low price often converts faster than a technical, premium, or considered purchase.
+The more the decision requires thought, the more the overall rate can drop, even if the store is well designed.

 2. Traffic source

-Email, SMS, or branded traffic often convert better than cold social traffic.
-If your acquisition relies heavily on new audiences, your overall rate will naturally be lower than that of a store that largely lives off its existing base.
+Email, SMS, or branded traffic often converts better than cold social traffic.
+If your acquisition depends heavily on new audiences, your overall rate will naturally be lower than a store that relies largely on its existing base.

 3. Mobile versus desktop

-Mobile often represents the majority of sessions, but generally converts less well than desktop.
+Mobile often represents the majority of sessions, but it usually converts less well than desktop.
 That does not mean your mobile site is bad.
-It means mobile usage is less tolerant of friction: speed, input, readability, interruptions.
+It means that mobile usage tolerates less friction: speed, typing, readability, interruptions.

-International traffic causes conversions to vary based on currency, taxation, available payment methods, language, delivery times, and trust.
-A single-country store cannot be interpreted the same way as a store that sells across multiple markets.
+International traffic changes conversion rates depending on currency, taxes, available payment methods, language, delivery times, and trust.
+A store focused on one country does not have the same interpretation as a store that sells across multiple markets.

 5. Brand maturity

-A well-known brand, with lots of repeat purchases and strong credibility, starts with an advantage.
+A well-known brand, with a lot of repeat purchases and strong credibility, starts with an advantage.
 A younger brand, even if well executed, may need more reassurance to reach a similar level.

-That is why a “good” rate is never just a simple isolated number.
-It is a number placed back into context.
+That is why a “good” rate is never just an isolated number.
+It is a number considered in context.

-How to know if your rate is good for your store
+How do you know if your rate is right for your store

 The best benchmark is often your own history, provided you read it properly.
-A 1.8% rate can be excellent for a store moving upmarket on cold traffic, and disappointing for a mature store with recurring traffic and strong brand awareness.
+A rate of 1.8% can be excellent for a store moving upmarket on cold traffic, and disappointing for a mature store with repeat traffic and strong brand awareness.

 The right comparisons to make

-• By comparable period: avoid comparing a sale week to a non-promotional week.
+• By comparable period : avoid comparing a sale week to a week without promotion.

-• By device: mobile and desktop should be analyzed separately.
+• By device : mobile and desktop should be read separately.

-• By customer type: new visitors and returning customers.
+• By customer type : new visitors and repeat customers.

 Questions that help

-Is your rate improving in the right segments?
-Is average order value staying healthy?
-Are returns remaining stable?
-Are disputes increasing?
-If the rate goes up but order quality declines, your performance is not as good as it seems.
+Is your rate improving on the right segments?
+Is the average basket still healthy?
+Are returns staying stable?
+Are disputes rising?
+If the rate increases but order quality deteriorates, your performance is not as good as it looks.

 Useful example

-Which KPIs should you track alongside the Shopify conversion rate?
+Which KPIs should you look at with Shopify conversion rate?

-The conversion rate alone is not enough.
-To know whether it is truly “good,” it must be read alongside other indicators.
+Conversion rate alone is not enough.
+To know whether it is actually “good,” it has to be read alongside other indicators.

 Indicator